sajjadGG/book-python/numerical-analysis/numpy/array-arithmetic.rst

 .. glossary::

     Vectorized Operations
-        Single statement without a loop that explains a looping concept:
+        Single statement without a loop that explains a looping concept.
+        Applies operation to each element.

             .. code-block:: python